-Congratulations!
-Welcome to Penn State.
-Review the next steps for accepted transfer students.
+Review the next steps for students accepted to Penn State as transfer students.

 We understand that every transfer student’s situation is unique, and there are many things that you have to take care of before arriving to Penn State.
 Below is a list of next steps to help navigate you through the process of enrolling in Penn State.